ovpn-dev/nextjs-aibot/README.md

 </a>

 <p align="center">
-  An open-source AI chatbot app template built with Next.js, the Vercel AI SDK, OpenAI, and Vercel KV.
+  Open-source AI chatbot app template used for RePurposlyAI Writer built with Next.js, the Vercel AI SDK, OpenAI, and Vercel KV.
 </p>

 <p align="center">